luvsn/Doocker/README.md

 Currently available versions from source: 17src, 16src, 12src.

+Current user needs to be in the docker group:

+`sudo usermod -aG docker $USER`

+Restart the machine, or at least log out and in again to make changes effective.

 Start the containers and let Odoo initialise the database:

 `./run-docker -f -v 17src`